eladmanor1/Smart_Prosthesis_S24/README.rst

 ======================

 There are 2 ways to send data via wifi:
   #.
-Reglular client - wifi client that connects to the hand controller LAN, see wifi client example in './WIFI_client/WIFI_client.ino'
+Regular client - wifi client that connects to the hand controller LAN, see wifi client example in './WIFI_client/WIFI_client.ino'
-     **note** the controller expects to get the payload as a string, which the first byte is the sensor id, followed by the values. we supply the function for converting thep payload from uint8_t to string and sending it to the wifi server (controller) - 'send_sensor_values' at './WIFI_client/WIFI_client.ino'.
+     **note** the controller expects to get the payload as a string, which the first byte is the sensor id, followed by the values. we supply the function for converting the payload from uint8_t to string and sending it to the wifi server (controller) - 'send_sensor_values' at './WIFI_client/WIFI_client.ino'.
   #.
-Web page - for easier bebug, we support sending a simulated sensor values through a web page.
+Web page - for easier **debug**, we support sending a simulated sensor values through a web page.
 Connect to the hand wifi and enter
      '192.168.4.1/send_command'

 An image of the web page for sending commands: